 #1 Don’t use wireless charging

-It appears that this feature works best when you charge your phone using a cable rather than wirelessly.
+This feature works best when you charge your phone using a cable rather than wirelessly.
 Quite a few of our readers tell us that they only get snore recordings and reports when they plug their phones into a wall outlet.

 #2 Set snore detection to Once instead of Always or vice-versa